Motorized infantry: Present day

 An M-ATV in Camp Buehring, Kuwait in a live fire exercise on 30 August 2017.

 After the Vietnam War, the US military saw the need for light squad based transportation.
 This project became the Humvee which was used extensively by the Army and Marine Corps in the Gulf War, Early War in Afghanistan, and Early Iraq War.
 The latter two conflicts resulted in a large scale insurgency and saw the increase in use of IEDs.
 This soon became the largest source of casualties to NATO forces.
 The result was a shift away from lightly armored vehicles to more mechanized vehicles or more heavily armored MRAPs.
 During the duration of the Humvee's use in Iraq and Afghanistan and before the roll-out of MRAPs, it slowly became more heavily armored with larger turret shields, bulletproof glass and extra plating on its doors and components.
 Less armored but faster and lighter MRAPs were developed under the Joint Light Tactical Vehicle program, which is now phase in the Oshkosh L-ATV and M-ATV.
 It has been described as "the first vehicle purpose-built for modern battlefield-networks".
 These vehicles have seen deployments in Rojava, Syria in Operation Inherent Resolve.

 For transportation outside of combat, the US military fields a variety of trucks including the Medium Tactical Vehicles replacement for the Marine Corps and the Family of Medium Tactical Vehicles for the Army.
 The National Guard and other reserve units also field older models such as the M939 5-ton 6x6.

+Beginning at the end of the late 1970's with the Toyota War, large numbers of gun trucks and technicals came to be increasingly used in many insurgent and proxy conflicts around the world.
+This involved the use of impressed or purchased civilian vehicles, hastily fitted with various weapons, or simply used as combat transports.
+These vehicles quickly grew in influence among many armies with low budgets, but a need to quickly move across large swaths of territory.